Little Rock Zoo expecting tiger cubs in August, officials say

 "Zoos, used to, would not even announce a pregnancy because it is not a given the cubs will survive," Thompson said.

-According to the keepers, Asmara’s enclosure has been upgraded to include a plywood cover and more bedding in order to help her get ready to give birth.
+According to the keepers, Asmara's enclosure has been upgraded to include a plywood cover and more bedding to help her get ready to give birth.

 "Then we will just be pacing the floor like nervous parents," Neal said.